Mali Camberis is Team Leader in the Le Gros Laboratory.

-Mali studied parasitology at Victoria University and spent 6 years working at AgResearch Wallaceville under Dr Ken McNatty.
+Mali studied parasitology at Victoria University and spent six years working at AgResearch Wallaceville under Dr Ken McNatty.

-She joined the Malaghan in 1996 working under Professor Graham Le Gros as a research scientist investigating the cellular events that underpin protective immunity against parasites.
-In 2015 she completed a post-grad Certificate in Management Studies.
+She joined the Malaghan Institute in 1996 working under Professor Graham Le Gros as a research scientist investigating the cellular events that underpin protective immunity against parasites.
+In 2015 she completed a Postgraduate Certificate in Management Studies.